Zunair7130/Deep-Seek-chatbot/README.md

 •	Real-time Chat Simulation: Includes features like aligned messages and a typing animation for a dynamic user experience.

-•	Chat History: Maintains a record of the conversation within the current session.

 •	Clean Architecture: Well-structured Node.js Express backend and a simple HTML/CSS/Vanilla JavaScript frontend.

 •	Easy UI Customization: The frontend is designed to be easily modified to suit your aesthetic preferences.